 Can you do Kegels while on your period?

 Pelvic floor muscle exercises can still be done while on your period, including the use of Pelvic floor trainers!
-While some women with severe cramping or pelvic pain may not feel comfortable with internal trainers during this time, others may find there is some slight relief from gentle pelvic floor contractions.
+While some with severe cramping or pelvic pain may not feel comfortable with internal trainers during this time, others may find there is some slight relief from gentle pelvic floor contractions.

 For those who do continue to use their Perifit throughout their period - it's worth noting that throughout your cycle, your scores may vary.
 It's nothing to worry about, though, as this is just a natural fluctuation in your strength as part of your monthly cycle.

 Can you do pelvic floor exercises with period pain?

 While some discomfort during the period may be considered ‘normal’, severe period pain can sometimes be caused by an underlying gynaecological condition such as fibroids or endometriosis.
 If period pain is severe, not responding to pain relief, or associated with other symptoms such as painful sex then it is best to seek medical advice from your general practitioner or gynecologist, who can investigate further.

 Period pain or cramping can be worsened by “overactive” or tight pelvic floor muscles associated with these conditions.
 For those with endometriosis or ‘dysmenorrhoea’ (painful periods), paying special attention to the relaxation phases of the games or within practice mode can be a great way to help reduce pain and tension during your period.